 3 rectangular pieces of paneling:

-(note by using paneling the end display will be lighter than if you used thicker wood).
+(note that by using paneling, the finished display will be lighter than if you used thicker wood)

 [D] 6 in. x 12 ¾ in.